 I began my career as a “suit” in the advertising world, working on accounts as diverse as Gillette and Calvin Klein when I lived in Montreal, to Ford of Canada, NFL Canada, Canadian MedicAlert Foundation and Scotts Foods, once I’d made my way to Toronto.
-Those years provided tremendous communication and marketing disciplines.
+Those years provided me with tremendous communication and marketing disciplines that would serve me well later.
 Most importantly, I learned how to think from a consumer’s perspective, which in my mind became the holy grail of marketing.
 What else could possibly matter?

 I left the ad world in the late nineties to pursue a career as a photojournalist.
-It was an amazing time for me.
+It was such an rewarding time.
 I managed to visit every province and territory in Canada.
 I explored all seven continents with exhilarating adventures in Africa, Antarctica, through the Amazon and reaching some of the most remote corners of the planet.
-I told my stories through magazines and newspapers around the world, including a small but career opening piece in National Geographic magazine.
-My efforts were rewarded when I was accepted as a member of the prestigious Explorers Club, still one of my proudest accomplishments.
+I told stories of my travels in magazines and newspapers around the world, including a small but career opening piece in National Geographic magazine.
+The experiences alone would have been reward enough for my efforts, but eventually being accepted as a member of the prestigious Explorers Club, became of my proudest accomplishments.

 From that time until June of 2017 when I retired from Goose, we grew from roughly $17MM in annual sales to nearly half a billion.
 My role evolved from V.P.
 Marketing to Chief Marketing Officer.
 It was one of the most challenging and fantastic careers anyone could ever hope for.
 In partnership with the most dynamic and entrepreneurial team on the planet, we built a global outerwear icon.
 I can’t begin to tell you how it all happened in a paragraph or two, but boy do I have some fantastic stories.

 I left Canada Goose after winning three Cannes Lions and being named one of Ad Age Magazine’s 50 Most Creative People In The World for the last creative campaign I oversaw.
-The Canada Goose listing and initial public offering on both the NYSE and the TSE seemed like a natural time to step aside and pass on the torch.
+When Canada Goose went public, it seemed like a natural time to step aside and pass on the torch.

 Oh yes, I have also launched my marketing consulting service, I have started speaking at corporate events and I am also working on new travel stories.
 I’m very excited to reinvent myself once more.